Key Takeaways

 In the United States, crypto is taxed as income and capital gains.
 How your crypto is taxed and reported depends on the nature of your income.

 Form 8949 for crypto disposals: If you dispose of crypto-assets, such as selling them, trading them away, or using them to make a purchase, you should report your disposal on Form 8949.
+Then, your net gain/loss should be reported on Schedule D.

 Schedule 1 for crypto income: If you’re an individual taxpayer who earned crypto-assets as income or rewards, such as staking and mining rewards, you should report your earnings as income on Schedule 1 as an individual taxpayer.